Living in Lisbon: An Introduction to Portugal’s Captivating Capital

 High quality of life

 Effortlessly blending contemporary design with traditional architecture, Lisbon fully embraces its historical charm while looking to the future.
-With a low cost of living that certainly doesn’t compromise on quality, Lisbon – as is the case for Portugal in general – provides a haven for residents to enjoy their day-to-day lives to the fullest.
+The low cost of living in Portugal certainly doesn’t compromise on quality, Lisbon – as is the case for Portugal in general – provides a haven for residents to enjoy their day-to-day lives to the fullest.

-With countless parks scattered around the city, a range of family-run local eateries and international restaurants, and proximity to fabulous beaches and the Sintra-Cascais Natural Park, it is easy to live a high quality of life in one of the most charming European capitals.
+With countless parks scattered around the city, a range of family-run local eateries and international restaurants, and proximity to fabulous beaches Praia do Guincho and Praia de Carcavelos as well as the Sintra-Cascais Natural Park, it is easy to live a high-quality life in one of the most charming European capitals.

 Portugal boasts some of the best wines in the world.
 Due to its long coastline, seafood is particularly good here, alongside incredible meat dishes that pair wonderfully with a good red Douro wine.